Rotator Cuff Repair

 Stiffness All shoulders undergoing surgery will feel somewhat stiff in the first 6-12 weeks after surgery.
 Occasionally, patients develop ‘frozen shoulder,’ which can make the stiffness quite marked.
 This is generally a self-limiting problem and often resolves with time and gentle physiotherapy.
 Rarely, I might suggest a manipulation or a further arthroscopic procedure to release the shoulder capsule if stiffness is severe.

-If you are considering having rotator cuff surgery, make an appointment with Dr Radic to discuss your treatment options.
+If you are considering having rotator cuff surgery, please make an appointment to discuss your treatment options.